deepanshs/mrsimulator/docs/user_guide/signal_processor/signal_processor.rst

     csdm_object.add_dependent_variable(cp.as_dependent_variable(test_data))

-Now, we again apply the operations with the :py:meth:`~mrsimulator.signal_processing.SignalProcessor.apply_operations` method.
+Now, we again apply the operations with the :py:meth:`~mrsimulator.signal_processor.SignalProcessor.apply_operations` method.
 The comparison of the unprocessed and processed data is also shown below.

 .. plot::
     :context: close-figs